-I shared this stuff because when I browse the web and watch video tutorials, they teach you most about the technical stuff in photography but I think after knowing the technical side of photography, there are more non-technical things that I need to understand.
+I shared this stuff because when I browse the web and watch video tutorials, they teach you most about the technical things in photography, but I think after knowing the technical side of photography, there are more non-technical things that I need to understand.

 1. Quality Over Quantity

 Quality is one of the things I always think about before and after I take pictures.
 Quality over quantity.
 In photography means that you should carefully choose your best photos instead of delivering or uploading a ton of crappy images.

 In this digital age, you can take as many photos as you want, but in the sorting and post-processing of your photos, you only choose photos that 1.
 Tells a story, 2.
 The right composition, 3.
 Sharp and clear.